Abrogation & Aftermath

 Disclaimer

 This section synthesises official, parliamentary, and media documentation.
 For authoritative citation, consult certified legislative texts, parliamentary records, and government releases.
-Analytical points are indicative, not exhaustive or advisory.

 Bifurcation into Union Territories